Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 The following example will be done using GSON, Google's POJO to JSON mapping tool.
 The goal is to write a JSON object string to a file.
-As each of the objects get written, they will be separated a new line character.
+As each of the objects get serialized into JSON and written, they will be separated a new line character.
-Allowing the evenual parsing by the java NIO (Non-blocking input output) files method `Files.lines()`.
+Allowing the eventual parsing by the java NIO (Non-blocking input output) `java.nio.file.Files` method `Stream<String> lines(Path path)`.
 Which accepts a `Path` as an argument an returns a Stream of lines, or in this case JSON objects.
 That in turn can be deserialized back into the POJO it was created from.

+Here is how that could be done.

+---

 {% highlight java %}
 package io.acari;